 The windier part of the year lasts for 4.4 months, from February 8 to June 21, with average wind speeds of more than 6.9 miles per hour.
-The windiest day of the year is April 1, with an average hourly wind speed of 7.5 miles per hour.
+The windiest month of the year in Boise is April, with an average hourly wind speed of 7.4 miles per hour.

 The calmer time of year lasts for 7.6 months, from June 21 to February 8.
-The calmest day of the year is September 15, with an average hourly wind speed of 6.3 miles per hour.
+The calmest month of the year in Boise is September, with an average hourly wind speed of 6.3 miles per hour.